tomazi15/mentor-idea-board/README.md

 ### Overview

-The purposes of this project was to display all the necessary skills required to buld a `React` app and manage `Redux` state as well as other aspect of FE development such a `Testing`, `CSS` or `Typesctip`
+The purposes of this project was to display all the necessary skills required to buld a `React` app and manage `Redux` state as well as other aspect of FE development such a `Testing`, `CSS` or `Typesctips`

 ### Key Features